What does your academic calendar look like?

 A One-Room Schoolhouse can help guide you through the homeschool registration process.
 We do not offer legal advice of any kind.
 You can find more information on the guidance we provide here.

 One way to keep tuition prices low is through volunteerism.
 The parent’s volunteer commitment can be found here.

 Three ways!
 If you have time to work on a project at home or help with projects at the Schoolhouse during your off-hours, we might have a way for you to meet your required volunteer hours!
 Another way is to divide your volunteer hours between other family members like grandma and grandpa!
-Finally, if these are not an option, you can also buy out your volunteer time at $60 per day.
+Finally, if these are not an option, you can buy out 2 days of your volunteer time at $100 per day.
 You can choose what works for you.